isomerpages/mpa-seathedifference/_matchmaker/The First Jobber/Meet Gianna.md

 ### MEET GIANNA
 <img border="0" alt="2" src="https://i.ibb.co/GTDFLDh/2.jpg">

 Gianna is in her first job after graduation and has been feeling unfulfilled in her career.
-She does not feel like she has learnt anything newShe and dreams of the possibilities of a job that allows her to combine what she loves and is good at.
+She does not feel like she has learnt anything new and dreams of the possibilities of a job that allows her to combine what she loves and is good at.

 A mix-up at a local coffee shop leads to a conversation with Gloria, a seasoned maritime professional who is deeply passionate about the industry.
 Their conversation centres around a forgotten book about ‘IKIGAI’, as Gloria regales her with stories about individuals who are in similar situations. .

 ### INSPIRED BY REAL PEOPLE

 <img border="0" alt="1" src="https://i.ibb.co/WvWgNhw/1.png">

 Meet Gladys See, a shipbroker at Howe Robinson Partners.
 Like Gianna, she felt like that job she was in was not a right fit for her and was yearning for something different.
 Gladys’ career transition showcases the potential of diversifying one’s professional horizon.
 Initially in the Food &amp; Beverage and marketing domains, her venture into the maritime sector is unexpected and anything but conventional.
 Her analytical and networking capabilities, along with her outgoing personality and can-do mind-set have put her in good stead in her maritime journey.